-At MSK, Jonathan received omburtamab, a medicine that is injected directly into the brain to treat neuroblastoma.
+At MSK, Jonathan received Hu3F8 (naxitamab), which finds and destroys neuroblastoma cells that linger after chemotherapy or radiation treatments.
 The drug was recently given a Breakthrough Therapy Designation by the US Food and Drug Administration.
 Jonathan’s most recent scans showed no evidence of cancer.

 “All that we did, it’s paying off,” Javier says.Back to top